 – 1-night hotel accommodation in the hotel of your choice.

 – All taxes except the hotel tax of 1.50 € (in 3*) & 3.00 € (in 4*) per room, per night.

 – Complimentary arrival transfer if you book and pay for the tour in 4* star hotel

-NB:Lunches on both days are not included.
-The bus stops at local restaurants, but the lunches are extra.
-In Kalambaka, the bus stops at the central square where you have lots of restaurants to choose from.
+NB:Lunch on both days is not included.
+The bus stops at local restaurants, but the lunch is extra.
+In Kalambaka, the bus stops at the central square where there are lots of restaurants to choose from.

 MORE OFFERS and DISCOUNTS (only one discount allowed – the highest one):